CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c4-NETCONF-Ex3.md

     csr1#
     ```

-3. Enter global configuration mode, which will be indicated by the `csr1(config)#` prompt, for example:
+3. Enter global configuration mode, which will be indicated by the `csr1(config)#` prompt, with the
+`configure terminal` command, for example:

     ```
     csr1#configure terminal
     Enter configuration commands, one per line.
 End with CNTL/Z. csr1(config)#
     ```

-4. Create an account with privilege level 15 access with the `username` command:
+4. Create an account with privilege level 15 access with the `username netconf privilege 15 password C1sco12345`
+command:

     ```
     csr1(config)#username netconf privilege 15 password C1sco12345